HPLC-MS analysis

 HPLC includes a mobile phase and a stationary phase, both of which can be modified to suit the sample matrix and the desired properties to be determined.
 Usually, the mobile phase is adjusted to the sample, and the stationary phase is adjusted to work well with the mobile phase.
 The degree of compound separation is based on the compound’s affinity for the mobile phase.

 HPLC methods can be divided into two main categories based on the properties of the stationary and mobile phases.
-A combination of a polar stationary phase and a non-polar mobile phase is called "normal-phase chromatography" and the opposite of that, the combination of a non-polar stationery and a polar mobile phase is called "reverse-phase chromatography".
+A combination of a polar stationary phase and a non-polar mobile phase is called "normal-phase chromatography" and the opposite of that, the combination of a non-polar stationary and a polar mobile phase is called "reverse-phase chromatography".

 Normal-phase HPLC